This page shows a very simple wxWidgets program that can be used as a skeleton for your own code.

 In order to be able to react to a menu command, it must be given a unique identifier which can be defined as a const variable or an enum element.
 The latter is often used because typically many such constants will be needed:

 As in all programs there must be a "main" function.
-Under wxWidgets main is implemented using this macro, which creates an application instance and starts the program.
+Under wxWidgets main is implemented inside wxIMPLEMENT_APP() macro, which creates an application instance of the specified class and starts running the GUI event loop.
+It is used simply as:

 As mentioned above, wxApp::OnInit() is called upon startup and should be used to initialize the program, maybe showing a "splash screen" and creating the main window (or several).
-The frame should get a title bar text ("Hello World") and a position and start-up size.
-One frame can also be declared to be the top window.
-Returning true indicates a successful initialization.
+As frames are created hidden by default, to allow creating their child windows before showing them, we also need to explicitly show it to make it appear on the screen.
+Finally, we return true from this method to indicate successful initialization:

 In the constructor of the main window (or later on) we create a menu with our menu items as well as a status bar to be shown at the bottom of the main window.
 Both have to be associated with the frame with respective calls.